 Channels are streams of topics including the assets uploaded by experts and users.
 They can also include courses and learning plans created by the Administrator.
 With channels, you can easily and quickly access content divided by categories or topics.
 Channels are visible by accessing the Main Menu of your platform, then selecting All Channels.

 While you may have specific channels created by the Admin in your platform, three channels are always available in your platform:

 – Continue To Watch and Learn.
 This channel includes all of the items, either courses or content, that you still need to complete.

 – New Invitations and Subscriptions.
 This channel includes all of the content that you have been invited to watch and the courses or learning plans in which you are enrolled.

 – My Learning History.
 This channel includes all of the items, either courses or content, that you have already completed.

-Additionally, you may see the My Areas of Improvement channel.
-When this channel appears in your platform, you’ll be asked to fill out the areas of improvement when you log into your platform.
-Tell your platform which areas of improvement, or skills, you would like to work on, either short or long term, in order to use this channel.
-Once you fill this out, the My Areas of Improvement channel will show you content from all over the Internet that focuses on helping you grow in those areas.
+Additionally, you may see the My Areas of Interest channel.
+When this channel appears in your platform, you’ll be asked to fill out the areas of interest when you log into your platform.
+Refer to this article for further information on the My Areas of Interest channel.

 Both in the All Channels page and in an individual page of every channel, you can filter content using the Filters button.
 Use the Sort By dropdown menu on the right side of the page to sort your content.